redkite-labs/redkitecms-docs/book/security.rst

 RedKite CMS is highly decoupled, and the security layer is not an exception.

-The implemented configuration impacts only on RedKite CMS backend because is specific for the **alcms** environments.
+The implemented configuration impacts only on RedKite CMS backend because is specific for the **rkcms** environments.
 This means you can implement your own security policy in production when you need it, without collide with the backend.

 The security file in detail
 ---------------------------

-Here is a detailed explanation on how the security file is created.
+Here is a detailed explanation on how the security file is made.

 The firewall